Jingle Bell Ball: 2018

-The 2018 Jingle Bell Ball took place on Saturday and Sunday, 8–9 December 2018 at The O2 Arena.
+The 2018 Jingle Bell Ball took place on 8–9 December 2018 at The O2 Arena.

 Capital Breakfast presenters Roman Kemp, Vick Hope, and Sonny Jay hosted the event on both nights.
-The line up was announced by the hosts on the Breakfast Show during the week of 5 November.
+The line up was announced by all the DJs presenting the regional versions of the Breakfast Show (Roman, Vick and Sonny doing so in London and on DAB nationwide) during the week of 5 November.
 For the first time since 2011, highlights of the event were not shown on Capital TV as it shut down on 10 October 2018, so highlights were only available on Capital FM and its website and Sky One.
 Loud Luxury was added to the night 1 line up.